HamzaAlsarakbi/Electr0d/README.md

-# Welcome
+# Hello 👋🏻
-Hello!
 I am Hamza Alsarakbi, a grade 12 student.
 I write programs as a hobby and a future software developer.

-# Languages
+# Languages 🗣
 - Arabic 🇸🇾
 - English 🇨🇦

-# Programming Languages
+# Programming Languages 👨🏻‍💻
 - JavaScript
 - Java
 - Python
 - C#
 - C++

 # Projects
 ## PassVault - Released
 A full fledged password manager where your passwords are all stored in an encrypted file locally.